200803-JavaFS/project-0-meliajm/notes.md

 questions:
+singleton design pattern for loggers? how to use that? do we need to? how to do stored procedure? what does it look like? prepared statements not needed with ints only when user inputs strings because that could be drop table;

-which methods should be static in models? how are associations made in Java? how to delete a User or Account in Java? how does a user login? do we need to unit test our setters and getters?
+which methods should be static in models? just the serial how are associations made in Java?
+Account has user field how to delete a User or Account in Java? use DAO and delete from database how does a user login? find user and match password do we need to unit test our setters and getters? no